Fire Safety

 Students performing hot work must be trained and supervised during all hot work activities by a competent university employee that has completed the above requirements.
 Students are not required to take the state training or apply for a permit, they must work under the permit of the competent employee.
 This applies only to University of Utah students enrolled in classes that involve welding or hot work operations and not employees.

-This rule does not apply to University Health Care or Contractors, for the requirements for this group please contact the University of Utah Fire Marshall at [email protected].
+This rule does not apply to University Health Care or Contractors, for the requirements for these groups please contact the University of Utah Fire Marshall at [email protected].

 Explore a wealth of information, guidelines and tools designed to foster a safe campus environment.